LukasMurdock/LukasMurdock.github.io/_pages/about.md

 - Tend to be a good listener
 - Confront challenges directly and push back on attempts to lower the bar
 - Make a strong effort to strike a balance between focusing on my own work and pitching in to help the team
-- May perceive others as overly rigid, while others may perceive you as too casual or spontaneous
+- May perceive others as overly rigid, while others may perceive me as too casual or spontaneous

 **Under stress, I**:
 - Remain calm, cool, and focused on what matters most